tlorach/Bak3d/bk3dExport/README.md

 ###exporting many times
 I am not 100% sure that I do clean-up everything once exported.
 There could still be some garbage preventing a second export to happen correctly.

+###Exported Transformations
+The bk3d transformations exported by this exporter are the **"bk3d::Transform"** struct.
+This is the most complicated transformation available in bk3d: it contains all what Maya needs to define transformations (verious pivots and whatnot).

+Joint transformation order (OpenGL order) :

+    P2 = Mtranslate * MjointOrient * Mrotation
+         * Mrotorientation * Mscale * P

+Basic Transformation order :

+    P2 = MrotPivotTransl * MrotPivot * Mrotation * MrotOrient
+         * MrotPivotInv * MscalePivotTransl * MscalePivot * Mscale
+         * MscalePivotInv * P

+Useless to say that this is not the kind of transformation that one wants to keep for a game.
+It would be good to add some code that would simplify them to **"bk3d::Bone"** (simplest one) or at least **"bk3d::TransformSimple"**

 ##exporting

 When exporting 1 or more selected meshes, the associated objects that are needed for the mesh to be consistent will be fetched: